nomis/EvohomeWirelessFW/README.md

 ```

 The default 8MHz clock speed will not allow the RFBee to operate smoothly at 115200 baud.
-There is a correction for this in the code but it is based on accurate factory calibration of the 8MHz clock speed and could therefore give variable results.
-Please note this means that the device is no longer running at the correct speed and you may need to adjust any code you add to this sketch accordingly as a result.
-If you don't require 115200 baud operation you can comment out the OSCCAL line at the beginning of setup().

-Originally there was the additional note about the FTDI USB Serial interface in the UartSBee:
-it appears the driver for this generates a very high level of interrupts which can cause
-problems on certain architectures such as VirtualBox or RPi.
-However, version 0.9(alpha) has been running with a RFBee/UartSBee attached to a Raspberry Pi 2 Model B without any problems.
+The serial console therefore runs at 250000 baud.
+It is necessary to write data in small
+chunks (e.g. 16 bytes) with a delay (e.g. 2ms) between them to allow enough time for all
+of the incoming serial data to be read from the FIFO and processed.